 Take a boat cruise

-Perhaps one of the first things you should do upon arrival in order to truly see and appreciate the beauty of Halong Bay is to take a Halong Bay boat cruise around the bay.
+One of the first things you should do upon arrival to truly see and appreciate the beauty of Halong Bay is to take a Halong Bay boat cruise around the bay.
 Halong Bay covers a vast area comprising some two thousand islands.
 You could take one of these cruises every day and still discover something new.

 Note* A multi-day Ha Long Bay cruise with a full itinerary is one of the best things you can do in Ha Long Bay.
 Many of the things I’m about to mention are included in a two or three-day cruise itinerary.
 It would be logistically easier to book a Ha Long Bay cruise and let them handle the logistics for you rather than doing all of these on your own!